thefloppydriver/pc2drc/README.md

  # Dependencies (included or installed automatically)
-  Openssl 1.0.1, libnl-3, libnl-genl-3, wpa_supplicant, hostapd, ffmpeg, libx264, libvncserver, libvnc, drcvncclient
+  Openssl 1.0.1, libnl-3, libnl-genl-3, tigervnc, wpa_supplicant, hostapd, ffmpeg, libx264, libvncserver, libdrc, drcvncclient

  # (How to install) The WiFi adapter just came in, now what?